snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 As such, recovery scenarios are, at their essence, made up of two things:

-- an error filter, which will serve as a router between bad rows and their appropriate recovery scenario(s)
+- An error filter, which will serve as a router between bad rows and their appropriate recovery scenario(s)
-- a mutation function, which will actually "fix" the payload
+- A mutation function, which will actually "fix" the payload

 For example, if we wanted to recover a set of bad rows consisting of: